 - Once you've selected the Factory Reset option, all of your data and mobile settings will be permanently erased.

-It is recommended that you back up your entire system data to another external device before performing the Factory Data Reset.
+It is recommended that you back up your entire system data to another external device, before performing the Factory Data Reset, because a factory reset will wipe your entire device, including photos and contacts.

 If you have a Motorola G4s Plus, your device will display the message "Try power cycling a device."
 In that case, you must restart your phone, which requires a shutdown followed by a restart.